circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

   deploy_application:
     jobs:
       - aws-code-deploy/deploy:
-          application-name: myApplication # The name of an AWS CodeDeploy application associated with the applicable IAM user or AWS account.
+          application-name: <my-application> # The name of an AWS CodeDeploy application associated with the applicable IAM user or AWS account.
-          deployment-group: myDeploymentGroup # The name of a new deployment group for the specified application.
+          deployment-group: <my-deployment-group> # The name of a new deployment group for the specified application.
-          service-role-arn: myDeploymentGroupRoleARN # The service role for a deployment group.
+          service-role-arn: <my-deployment-group-role-ARN> # The service role for a deployment group.
-          bundle-bucket: myApplicationS3Bucket # The s3 bucket where an application revision will be stored.
+          bundle-bucket: <my-application-S3-bucket> # The s3 bucket where an application revision will be stored.
-          bundle-key: myS3BucketKey # A key under the s3 bucket where an application revision will be stored.
+          bundle-key: <my-S3-bucket-key> # A key under the s3 bucket where an application revision will be stored.
 ```

 ## Azure Container Registry